ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Jazzy.md

 ## ComputePathThroughPoses, NavigateThroughPoses and other BT nodes now use `nav_msgs/Goals` instead of `vector<PoseStamped>`

 In [PR #269](https://github.com/ros2/common_interfaces/pull/269) a new message type Goals was introduced to the nav_msgs package.
-In [PR #4980](https://github.com/ros-navigation/navigation2/pull/4980), all collections of PoseStamped has been migrated to use the nav_msgs::msg::Goals message.
-Most notably, NavigateThroughPoses.action and ComputePathThroughPoses.action have been updated to use nav_msgs/Goals.
+In [PR #4980](https://github.com/ros-navigation/navigation2/pull/4980), all collections of *PoseStamped* has been migrated to use the *nav_msgs::msg::Goals* message.
+Most notably, *NavigateThroughPoses.action* and *ComputePathThroughPoses.action* have been updated to use *nav_msgs/Goals*.
-Since nav_msgs/Goals contains a header, the poses are now accessed via NavigateThroughPoses.poses.goals instead of NavigateThroughPoses.poses or ComputePathThroughPoses.goals.goals instead of ComputePathThroughPoses.poses.
+Since *nav_msgs/Goals* contains a header, the poses are now accessed via *NavigateThroughPoses.poses.goals* instead of *NavigateThroughPoses.poses* or *ComputePathThroughPoses.goals.goals* instead of *ComputePathThroughPoses.poses*.
 Please update your code accordingly when using these interfaces.

 ## MPPI controller re-implemented using Eigen library and performance improved by 40-45%